-- Being pregnant with more than one fetus at a time (twins or triplets or more) or the use of assisted reproductive technology is associated with a higher risk of preterm labor and birth.
-One study showed that more than 50% of twin births occurred preterm, compared with only 10% of births of single infants.1
+- Being pregnant with twins, triplets, or more (called “multiple gestations”) or the use of assisted reproductive technology is associated with a higher risk of preterm labor and birth.
+One study showed that more than 50% of twin births occurred preterm, compared with only 10% of births of single infants.2

 - Urinary tract infections